-Build your policies from the bottom-up
+- Build your policies from the bottom-up

 Your default policy (at the bottom of your list of policies) is the catch-all for identities you haven't defined a specific policy for.
-Try to make your default policy the one you want enforced if an unknown or unexpected device or user attempts to access the internet.
+Try to make your default policy the one you want to be enforced if an unknown or unexpected device or user attempts to access the internet.
 As such, we recommend that you always either make your default policy the most restrictive or make your default policy the one that you would want the majority of your users and devices to be governed by.

-Build your additional policies as exceptions, from least specific to most specific
+- Build your additional policies as exceptions, from least specific to most specific

 From there, you want to layer on policies from least to most specific.
-An example of this might be to make your first additional policy be for "All Roaming Computers", then layer another policy on top of that for a small number of roaming computers that have slightly different needs than the general population of roaming computers.
+An example of this might be to make your first additional policy be for "All Roaming Computers," then layer another policy on top of that for a small number of roaming computers that have slightly different needs than the general population of roaming computers.
 By taking this "exceptions-based" approach you are less likely to encounter any unintended results.

-Utilize the top-level groups of identities when possible
+- Utilize the top-level groups of identities when possible

-Use tags for groups of roaming computers
+- Use tags for groups of roaming computers

 Note: Tags are only available for roaming computer identity types.
 We are planning to expand this to cover additional identities in future Umbrella releases.

-Organize policy settings for re-use
+- Organize policy settings for re-use

 Policy settings can be re-used in multiple policies, so keep that in mind when you create, name, and update these settings.
 A good example of this is destination lists.
-It is best to organize them so that multiple policies might use a general-use destination list (for example, "Block social networks") and create exception lists for those one-off situations where the destination list is unlikely to be used elsewhere.
+It is best to organize them so that multiple policies might use a general-use destination list (for example, "Block social networks") and create exception lists for one-off situations where the destination list is unlikely to be used elsewhere.

-Layer your policies according to location
+- Layer your policies according to location